Take part in our curriculum challange to be entered for a chance to win a FREE trip for your class.

 The following curriculum materials have been created exclusively for GRAMMY Museum® Mississippi.
 Teachers may download them for free and are encouraged to use them in conjunction with a school group tour.
-Click on the gold titles to learn more about each lesson and download.
+Click an image to access the corresponding curriculum.

 The Supremes were the most popular girl group of their time and one of the most successful American singing groups of the 1960s.
 From signing with Motown to setting a record for the most consecutive No. 1 hits by an American group in June 1965, The Supremes created a legacy that still exists today through their music and "Supreme" style.